dss-extensions/dss_sharp/examples/WinFormsAppSample/README.md

 When we set `engine.Error.EarlyAbort = false` on dss_sharp, you will get the same behavior.

-On the other hand, the default behavior of dss_sharp and DSS Extensions in general, with `engine.Error.EarlyAbort = true`, is to stop the execution on the first error found.
+On the other hand, the default behavior of dss_sharp and DSS-Extensions in general, with `engine.Error.EarlyAbort = true`, is to stop the execution on the first error found.
 As such, we don't inhibit errors in automated/unattended large scale simulations.